 B-608: Prohibition on Increasing the Parent Share of Cost Assessment during the 12-Month Eligibility Period

-Boards must ensure that the does not increase above the amount assessed at initial eligibility determination or at the 12-month eligibility redetermination, except upon the addition of a child in care.
+Boards must ensure that the PSoC does not increase above the amount assessed at initial eligibility determination or at the 12-month eligibility redetermination, except upon the addition of a child in care.

-Rule Reference: §809.19(a)(1)(A)(v)
+Rule Reference: §809.19

 B-609: Reductions to Parent Share of Cost for Selection of a Texas Rising Star Provider

-establish a policy to reduce the assessed in compliance with B-601.a and B-601.b upon the parent’s selection of a Texas Rising Star–certified provider. he Board policy must ensure the parent continues to receive the reduction if:
+Prior to September 1, 2024, a Board may have established a policy to reduce the PSoC assessed in compliance with B-601.a and B-601.b upon the parent’s selection of a Texas Rising Star–certified provider.
+For any families that received a reduction under such a past policy, the Board must ensure the parent continues to receive the reduction if:

 the Texas Rising Star provider loses certification; or